Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Victor Robles and the Washington Nationals will hit the field on Friday at Chase Field against Merrill Kelly, who gets the start for the Arizona Diamondbacks.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks and Corbin Carroll ready for the second of a three-game series against Alex Call and the Washington Nationals on Saturday at Chase Field.

-The Nationals have been listed as +155 moneyline underdogs in this matchup against the favorite Diamondbacks (-190).
-The over/under for the game has been set at 9 runs.
+The Diamondbacks are the favorite in this one, at -150, while the underdog Nationals have +125 odds to win.
+The over/under for the contest has been set at 9.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.